Rolodophone/nea/report/report.md

 ## Graphical User Interface

+TODO actually I think I won't use Scene2D because my game's UI will be fairly simple (just buttons, touch gestures, check boxes and possibly scrolling) so it will be better to implement it myself and get credit for it than to spend time learning how to use scene2d.
+Scene2D operates completely differently than Ashley so I would have to work out how to combine the two, but it might be easier to just implement buttons etc myself.

 For this I will use Scene2D, which provides abstractions for buttons and menus and handles UI events.

 ### Actors